fmExcense/compositeurdigital.github.io/en/sequence.md

 # 360° sequence

-Use this content type to display a 360° view of a product, building, etc as a sequence of pre-rendered images.
+Use this content type to display a 360° view of objects from as a sequence of pre-rendered images (e.g buildings)

-## Use in Compositeur Digital
+## Interaction in the Compositeur Digital

-With a sequence you can:
+On a 360° sequence you can:

-- Go forward and backward in the sequence of images.
+- Move forward and backward in the sequence of images using the slider

 ## Content management

 - Folder extension: `sequence`
 - Supported file extension in the folder: `jpg`, `png`

-Here is a sample:
+Here is a example:

 ![explorer sequence](img/explorer_sequence.jpg)